NASA-IMPACT/nncpp-cumulus-deploy/README.md

 ### Environment configuration
 For this example, the named AWS profile is "nasa-noaa-cds" and the deployment prefix is "nncpp".
 Note that the prefix is applied in resource naming and tagging.

 Create a `.env` file in the main directory and update the values in the example below for your deployment.
-For this example, the named AWS profile is "nasa-noaa-cds" and the identifier/deployment prefix is "nncpp".
+For this example, the named AWS profile is "nasa-noaa-cds" and the project identifier/deployment prefix is "nncpp".
 Note that the prefix is applied in resource naming and tagging.
 Stage is used to differentiate the given AWS account, i.e. dev or prod.
 ```
 IDENTIFIER="nncpp"
 STAGE="dev"